Excess energy of an ultracold Fermi gas in a trapped geometry: Corrected excess energy

 \subsection{Our result for excess energy per particle}

-We put the temperature dependence particles only in the correction parts in Eqn.(15) and plot the excess energy (with the approximate chemical potential in Eqn.(20)) in FIG. 3 for spin $\uparrow$ and spin $\downarrow$ particles.
-In the same figure we also plot the ideal gas prediction putting $\bar{\omega}=0$ and $g=0$ in Eqn.(15).
+We replace $N_\sigma$ in different parts of Eqn.(15) by $N_\sigma(t)$ in Eqn.(21), and plot the excess energy in Eqn.(15) (along with the approximate bulk chemical potential in Eqn.(20)) in FIG. 3 for spin $\uparrow$ and spin $\downarrow$ particles keeping $\bar{\omega}/\tilde{\omega}$ unchanged with its value at $T\approx T_F$.
+In the same figure we also plot the ideal gas prediction putting $N_\sigma=\infty$ and $g=0$ in Eqn.(15).
 From this figure we can say that our analytic result matches better with the experimental data.